An interesting Q&A session was followed by further conversations on the subject together with the usual networking opportunities over a glass of wine!

 Professor Tony Day TEAM (Energy Auditing Agency Ltd), clarified some more acronyms.
 He drew attention to the fact that proving operational performance is very dependent on the quality of the data.
 The focus was on low carbon heat sources, and the particular issues around heat metering which need to be addressed for claiming Renewable Heat Incentive payments.
 He noted that Europe has greater experience in this area, particularly with large CHP installations, and the UK needs to ensure best practice in data collection.
 As Tony is a former academic he couldn't help giving us a formula: Q = p V Cp (tf - tr) - something to puzzle over!

-A lively Q&A followed together with the customary networking over a glass or two of wine.
+lively Q&A followed together with the customary networking over a

-Tuesday 8 May 2012
+Tuesday, 8 May 2012

 May Event - Maurice Wohl Building Site Visit